gkaguirrelab/temporalFittingEngine/TPUPToolbox/README.md

-# mriTemporalFitting
+# TPUPToolbox

-Routines to fit temporal aspects of MRI data, including neural IRFs, delayed normalization, and the AB Watson TTF
+This toolbox implements a two-component model for the fitting of pupil responses to a step function of stimulation.